BlueFalcon2270/docker-installer/README.md

 # 🐳 Linux Docker Installer

-**Easily install Docker Engine and Docker Compose on Debian and Ubuntu servers.** This script automatically detects your OS version, installs official keys, and configures the repository.
+**Easily install Docker Engine and Docker Compose on Debian and Ubuntu servers.**

 ---